Etowah County Animal Shelter features pets available for adoption

 Adoption fees cover the sterilization surgery, rabies vaccination and micro-chipping.
 Some pets are already sterilized and current on vaccinations.
 These pets are available for adoption once the adoption fee is paid.

-For those interested in adopting Hector or Butter Bean contact the Etowah County Animal Shelter at 256-494-5422 or message the ECAS on Facebook for more information.
+For those interested in adopting Steel or Bailey, contact the Etowah County Animal Shelter at 256-494-5422 or message the ECAS on Facebook for more information.